 A co-controlling interest in GasBol, the company controlling the Bolivian segment of the Cuiabá Pipeline, and a controlling interest in GasMat, the company controlling the Brazilian segment.
 The Cuiabá Pipeline will serve the Cuiabá Project, Brazil’s first gas-fired power generation project.
 The Cuiabá Power Plant, operated by ESA, entered service in April 1999, running on diesel.
 Upon completion, GasBol and GasMat will represent the first privately-controlled gas transmission access into Brazil and the first conduit for the export of Northwestern Argentine gas to Brazil.
 TBS, 72.5% owned by ESA will provide gas supply to the Cuiabá Project and control the excess pipeline capacity on GasBol and GasMat.
 The Cuiabá Project is described in more detail in Section V.

 TGS is expected to benefit from the expansion of the market for natural gas in Brazil.
 Directly, TGS will benefit through connection of its system with new pipelines being developed to supply Uruguay and Southern Brazil.
 Indirectly, as other reserves and pipeline systems are increasingly dedicated to the Brazilian market, TGS will play an increasingly significant role in supplying major Argentine markets in and around Buenos Aires.
-Once the TGS system is connected to either of the pipelines competing to supply Porto Alegre in Southern Brazil, Brazil will have access to the Bolivian, Northwestern Argentine, Neuquen and the Austral basins.
+Once the TGS system is connected to either of the pipelines competing to supply Porto Alegre in Southern Brazil, Brazil will have access to the Bolivian, Northwestern Argentine, Neuquén and the Austral basins.

 Transredes, BBPL and the Cuiabá Pipeline each afford critical access for gas from Bolivia and Northwestern Argentina into the most significant natural gas markets in Brazil.
 These pipeline systems represent key physical bottlenecks in the Southern Region’s gas markets and are expected to require continuous expansion.
 BBPL creates a particular commercial bottleneck due to the significant regulatory and contractual constraints in obtaining access to the Brazilian segment of BBPL.
 Petrobrás contracted for all the initial capacity and exerts significant influence over the Brazilian segment of BBPL.

 With its ownership positions in Transredes, BBPL and the Cuiabá Pipeline, ESA can mitigate physical constraints on these critical pipeline systems.
 These ownership positions provide ESA with significant influence in gaining access to existing capacity of BBPL and participating in strategic decisions relating to the future expansion and allocation of additional capacity on BBPL.
-This influential position is important as gas markets in Brazil continue to grow.

 Market and Supply Overview

-[June 19992,800
+One of the driving forces behind the increasing integration of the Southern Region’s energy markets has been the discovery of substantial new natural gas reserves.
+Total reserves in the region were estimated in January 2000 to total over 3.8 Bcm and are located as follows: